TUB-Control/PaPI/papi/manual/5_plugin_design.rst

     from papi.data.DParameter import DParameter

 At first three parameters are created and the PaPI-backend gets informed.
-To limit possible user entries at the frontend for the third parameter a regex was defined
+To limit possible user entries in the frontend, a regex was defined for the

 .. code-block:: python
     :linenos: